iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 Here, you can see your username, password and email addresses.
-If you signed up with a GitHub.com, GitLab.com or Bitbucket.org account, the username and email address are fetched from your connected Git cloud account.
+If you signed up with a GitHub.com, GitLab.com or Bitbucket.org account, the username and email address are fetched from your connected Git hosting account.

 You can update your username and password.